logo

 • 5 schools offer a degree in substance abuse counseling.1,2

-• Across 1 school, 2 counseling programs are accredited by CACREP.2
+• Across 2 schools, 5 counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).2

 Comparison of North Dakota Counseling Schools and Programs

-Below you will find a table we have compiled that allows you to compare the public and not-for-profit four-year colleges and universities in North Dakota that offer at least one counseling program in the five main areas of practice: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-You can use the table to compare schools by program type offered, graduation rate, and net price per year.
+Below you will find a table we have compiled that allows you to compare the public and not-for-profit colleges and universities in North Dakota that offer at least one counseling program in the five main areas of practice: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 You can find more information about how to become a licensed counselor in North Dakota on our license requirements page.

 Schools in North Dakota with Counseling Degrees